Alex Zanardi: CART return and Lausitzring crash

-In the 2000 season Zanardi was not signed for a team, but was interested in a CART comeback.
+In the 2000 season Zanardi was not signed by a team, but was interested in a CART comeback.
 He tested for Mo Nunn in July at Sebring driving for 246 laps and opted to sign to the team for 2001.

 For most of the season, Zanardi had little success, with three top-ten finishes and a best result of fourth place in the 2001 Molson Indy Toronto.
 During the 2001 American Memorial at the EuroSpeedway Lausitz on 15 September 2001, Zanardi started from the back of the grid and was gaining the upper hand of the race.
-After a late pit stop, Zanardi on cold tyres was attempting to merge back onto the track when he accelerated abruptly, lost control of his car, and spun onto the race track into the direct path of Patrick Carpentier.
+After a late pit stop, Zanardi was attempting to merge back onto the track when he accelerated abruptly, lost control of his car, and spun onto the race track into the direct path of Patrick Carpentier.
 Carpentier was able to avoid him, but Alex Tagliani, who was just behind Carpentier at the time, was not, and Zanardi's car was blindsided from behind the front wheel, severing the nose of the car.
 Zanardi lost both legs (one at and one above the knee) in the impact and nearly three-quarters of his blood volume, though rapid medical intervention saved his life.
 Further portions of his legs were amputated during three hours of surgery to clean and facilitate closing the wounds.